 Thanksgiving turkey, it’s the gift that keeps on giving!
 I am never one to let food go to waste, so I am always scheming up ideas to use whatever I have in the fridge and pantry to create something delicious.
 The holidays always seem to give abundant opportunities to create delicious meals, so here goes!
 What I also love about this recipe is that you could easily sub in tuna, chicken or chickpeas to create this recipe.
-This is a pretty one to make substitutions, so have it!
+This is a pretty easy one to make substitutions, so there you have it!

 This post is sponsored by Yellowbird Sauce.
 Thank you for supporting the companies that keep this blog going!